yugan01/Tiktok-Peppikah/README.md

 #
 ## General Overview
-The [./idl/](thrift files) in the IDL folder underpin the services that the API gateway carries out.
+The thrift in the IDL folder underpin the services that the API gateway carries out.
 The Hertz and Kitex frameworks are utilized to generate server code for Hertz and Kitex servers.
 Hertz servers accept HTTP requests and the biz folder contains the logic to route these requests to the appropriate Kitex servers for the service to be carried out.
 HTTP requests are sent to the Hertz servers through the curl command and have JSON bodies embedded in them.

 Example of HTTP request for Echo service where the message is a string and the response is a repeat of the message: